ejparnell/understanding-binary-python/README.md

 binary_sum = bin(int(binary_1, 2) + int(binary_2, 2)) # '0b10000'
 binary_sum_overflow = bin(int(binary_1, 2) + int(binary_2, 2) & max_bits) # '0b0'
 ```

+> More on what the `&` operator does in the next section.

 We can see in `binary_sum_overflow` that the result is `0` because the leftmost bit was lost due to overflow.
 Now we no longer have the binary number of `16` but `0`.
 Again we don't have to worry about this in Python, but it's good to know how it works under the hood.